 - Working with local county curriculum coordinators to incorporate local coral reef information and education materials in area schools.

-You may view all of the AA Focus Area projects by clicking here for the Local Action Strategy document.
-Please note that new projects voted into the Local Action Strategy will be added to this document in 2018.
+You may view all of the LBSP Focus Area projects by clicking here for the Local Action Strategy project tracker.

 - Better coordinated and targeted coral reef ecosystem outreach and education effort in southeast Florida.

 - Increased positive behaviors and decisions that benefit coral reefs.

 - A well-educated media that will communicate important reef conservation messages.